Tag Archive: Siargao

 If you are headed towards Siargao, don’t miss this place.
 And be sure to make reservations at least a week before.
 We did.
 Yet the only available date was the day after our arrival, so moved back our island tours.
 Totally worth it!
 We would have gone a 2nd time but the next available slot was already past our departure day.
 There were not too many locals dining while we were there.
 Must be because it isn’t really cheap, but I’d still say the dishes are quite reasonably priced.
 So with the cocktails.
 So yes, I’d bet on this 👍

-Enjoyed my Calamansi Ginger Ale with the fried fish rolls and kilawin appetizers
+Enjoyed my Calamansi Ginger Ale with the fried fish rolls and kinilaw appetizers

 Only 1 dessert: Twix Bar